Library: Policy

 (1) Change in class includes a family child care home becoming a large child care home or a child care center, day camp, drop-in, out-of-school time, part-day, or program for sick children becoming a different program type.

-(2) When a family child care home on a six-month permit requests a change in class to a large family child care home, three monitoring visits must be made after the change and prior to license issuance.
+(2) When a family child care home on a six-month permit requests a change in class to a large family child care home, three monitoring visits are made after the change and prior to license issuance.

 19. Capacity change.
 The procedure for a capacity increase or decrease is outlined in (1) through (4) of this Instruction.